-In addition to section 4.2 above, the following statement is provided and highlighted to parents, so they are aware of the school's responsibilities:
+In addition to section 4.3 above, the following statement is highlighted and provided to parents to ensure they are aware of the school's responsibilities:

 'Our school/establishment ensures children learn in a safe, caring and enriching environment.
 Children are taught how to keep themselves safe, on and offline, to develop positive and healthy relationships and how to avoid situations where they might be at risk including by being exploited.